What are the main causes of gout?

 While a majority of the seafood is good for your health and can be taken occasionally, some kind of seafood is to be avoided completely, if you want to stay away from gout.
 It is always better to avoid tuna, herring as they come with large contents of purines.
-But you can go for lobsters, shrimps and crabs as they safe come with lower levels of purines.

 Suggested article: Fish And Gout (15 Types Of Fish Explained)

 Beer is another great enemy for gout as it instantly increases the uric acid levels in your body and also make sure that it is pretty much difficult to take this stuff from your body.
 Instead of beer, you can go for wine, but even then drinking too much wine is also dangerous to your health.
 And if you are seriously affected by gout, doctors insist that you completely abstain from consuming alcohol.

 Suggested article: Gout And Alcohol (Everything You Need To Know)

 All meat is not the same when it comes to containing purines in them and red meat is highly filled with purines and could cause a gout flare-up easily.
 But white meat is safe to have it anytime.
 Lambs are also less in purines and safe to eat.
 It is advisable to stay from all these red meat including beef and pork during your weekend parties or have lamb instead.